Modules

 Opaque types

-At times it may be useful to create a type and make the constructors and fields private so that users of this type can only use the type through publically exported functions.
+At times it may be useful to create a type and make the constructors and fields private so that users of this type can only use the type through publicly exported functions.

 For example we can create a Counter